Ledgerback/DGSF/daoindex/Transition/V0.9 to V1.0/Clarify Research Methods.md

 1. Qualitative method to develop conceptual framework
 	1. Literature review (or thematic analysis?)
-		1. still need to pick literature review method.
+		1. still need to pick a search strategy
 	2. Maybe refer to the research methods from [Governance of decentralized autonomous organizations that produce open source software](https://www.sciencedirect.com/science/article/pii/S2096720923000416#se0080)
 		1. > The OSS producing DAO governance framework was constructed in three steps.
 In this method, we first describe the literature collection process for OSS and DAO governance.
 Second, we describe the framework production steps.
 Finally, we list the procedure for the evaluative case studies conducted at well-known DAO projects.
 2. Quantitative method to test the instrument based on conceptual framework